Linuxfabrik/monitoring-plugins/check-plugins/ntp-offset/README.rst

     This message occurs when

     * ntpd is running, and ntpd does not returns any ntp server
-    * any of chrony, ntpd or systemd-timesyncd use the LOCAL clock
+    * any of chrony, ntpd or systemd-timesyncd uses the LOCAL clock

     In both cases UNKNOWN is returned.